Kural: Author

 In a manner similar to speculations of the author's biography, there has been much speculation about his religion with no historical evidence.
-In determining Valluvar's religion, the crucial test to be applied according to M. S. Purnalingam Pillai is to analyze what religious philosophy he has not condemned.
-He also adds that Valluvar has "not said a word against" the Saiva Siddhanta principles.
+In determining Valluvar's religion, the crucial test to be applied according to M. S. Purnalingam Pillai is to analyze what religious philosophy he has not condemned, adding that Valluvar has "not said a word against" the Saiva Siddhanta principles.
 The Kural text is aphoristic and non-denominational in nature and can be selectively interpreted in many ways.
 This has led almost every major religious group in India, including Christianity during the Colonial era, to claim the work and its author as one of their own.
 The 19th-century Christian missionary George Uglow Pope, for example, claimed that Valluvar must have lived in the 9th century CE, come in contact with Christian teachers such as Pantaenus of Alexandria, imbibed Christian ideas and peculiarities of Alexandrian teachers and then wrote the "wonderful Kurral" with an "echo of the 'Sermon of the Mount'."
 This theory, however, is ahistorical and discredited.
 According to Zvelebil, the ethics and ideas in Valluvar's work are not Christian ethics.
 Albert Schweitzer hints that "the dating of the Kural has suffered, along with so many other literary and historical dates, philosophies and mythologies of India, a severe mauling at the hands of the Christian Missionaries, anxious to post-date all irrefutable examples of religious maturity to the Christian era."

 Valluvar is thought to have belonged to either Jainism or Hinduism.
 This can be observed in his treatment of the concept of ahimsa or non-violence, which is the principal concept of both the religions.
 In the 1819 translation, Francis Whyte Ellis mentions that the Tamil community debates whether Valluvar was a Jain or Hindu.
 According to Zvelebil, Valluvar's treatment of the chapters on moral vegetarianism and non-killing reflects the Jain precepts.
 Certain epithets for God and ascetic values found in the text are found in Jainism, states Zvelebil.
 He theorizes that Valluvar was probably "a learned Jain with eclectic leanings", who was well acquainted with the earlier Tamil literature and also had knowledge of the Sanskrit texts.
 According to A. Chakravarthy Nainar, the Jaina tradition associates the work with Kunda Kunda Acharya, also known as Elachariyar in the Tamil region, the chief of the Southern Pataliputra Dravidian Sanghaat, who lived around the latter half of the first century BCE and the former half of the first century CE.
-Nevertheless, early Digambara or Svetambara Jaina texts do not mention Valluvar or the Kural text.
+Nevertheless, early Digambara or Śvetāmbara Jaina texts do not mention Valluvar or the Kural text.
 The first claim of Valluvar as an authority appears in a 16th-century Jain text.